-Module Lecture Topic Tutorial Topic 1 (24 hours eq. lecture/ tutorial time) On-line assessment module Introduction to the concept and principles of effective assessment practices and their applications to learning and teaching Focus is on building assessment knowledge and the skills required to plan, develop and implement a range of assessment strategies, to engage in moderation activities to ensure fair and consistent judgment of student learning, to analyse assessment data to inform future learning and teaching, and to develop reports for various stakeholders.
-Critically describe the role of assessment in ensuring effective learning and teaching; evaluate the appropriateness of various assessment strategies in ensuring effective learning and teaching apply assessment knowledge and skills in developing effective learning, teaching and assessment plans.
-Content of this module will be assessed during the Hurdle Requirement in Week 7 2 23 rd July Social & Cultural Continuity & Change • The nature of social and cultural continuity and change - influences, impacts, theories • Country study requirements Teaching and learning 3 30 th July Popular Culture Sample focus study Supporting student writing for the HSC Moodle extension: How does popular culture influence society, while simultaneously, society influence popular culture?
-4 6 th August Belief Systems and Ideologies Teaching and learning De Bono's 6 thinking hats Contemporary examples Concept bingo Moodle extension: How do belief systems & ideologies respond to ethical issues in society?
-5 13 th August Inclusion and Exclusion Unpacking the syllabus Finding the right focus study Teaching and learning statistical analysis and infographics contemporary examples Moodle extension: Gather, source and post statistics demonstrating local, national and global inequalities.
-Can you make an infographic about one aspect of inequality in particular?
+Module Lecture Topic Tutorial Topic 1 Online Module Introduction to the concept and principles of effective assessment practices and their applications to learning and teaching Focus is on building assessment knowledge and the skills required to plan, develop and implement a range of assessment strategies, to engage in moderation activities to ensure fair and consistent judgment of student learning, to analyse assessment data to inform future learning and teaching, and to develop reports for various stakeholders.
+Critically describe the role of assessment in ensuring effective teaching and learning; evaluate the appropriateness of various assessment strategies in ensuring effective learning and teaching apply assessment knowledge and skills in developing effective learning, teaching and assessment plans.
+Content of this module will be assessed during the Hurdle Requirement in Week 6 2 15/7 Social & Cultural Continuity & Change The nature of social and cultural continuity and change - influences, impacts, theories Country study requirements Scope and sequence sample Assessment task and marking guidelines sample Developing multiple choice questions/scenario-based teaching Time given for assessment task 1 - please bring a laptop and your working document 3 22/7 The Personal Interest Project (PIP) HSC course requirements Purpose and marking criteria Requirements and annotated reference lists Certification process and managing the PIP Teaching and learning Reading and discussing sample PIPs Annotating PIP samples Applying the NESA guidelines 4 29/7 Assessmen t Task 1 Due (day after class Belief Systems and Ideologies Unpacking the syllabus Finding the right focus study Teaching and learning Sample focus study Supporting student writing for the HSC Moodle extension: How do belief systems & ideologies respond to ethical issues in society?
+5 Inclusion and Exclusion Teaching and learning 5/8 Unpacking the syllabus Statistical analysis and infographics